 Dr David Richards

-My research at Exeter involves using mathematics and computing to study biological and medical processes.
-This often involves using a combination of dynamical systems, reaction-diffusion equations, spatio-temporal modelling, numerical simulation and image analysis.
-Currently I am working on the following projects:
+I am currently an MRC Career Development Fellow based in the Living Systems Institute at the University of Exeter.
+My research uses a combination of mathematical modelling, computer simulation and experimental work to study various biological and medical processes, with particular focus on the immune system.
+This typically involves using a combination of time-lapse microscopy, dual-micropipette experiments, dynamical systems, reaction-diffusion equations, spatio-temporal modelling, numerical simulation and image analysis.
+Currently my group is working on the following projects:

 - Target shape dependence during phagocytosis